TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Methodology

 Besides ranking persistence, we empirically identify a further bottleneck: item modalities absorb unlearning signals unevenly.
 As revealed in Figure~\ref{fig:method}, applying the same reverse penalty across the \textbf{ID}, \textbf{image}, and \textbf{text} branches leads to a pronounced imbalance, where we provide direct quantitative evidence in Figure~\ref{fig:modality_evidence}.
 We adopt centered kernel alignment (CKA)~\citep{Kornblith2019CKA,Davari2022CKAReliability} to demonstrate that the representations across these three branches are barely aligned.
 Specifically, both MGCN and MIG-GT exhibit very low cross-modal similarities, with most values falling below $0.1$.

 The weak cross-modal alignment is not merely an artifact but a structural consequence of the decoupled architectures discussed in Section~\ref{sec:related_mr}.
 By design, modern MRS isolates propagation pathways to capture modality-specific preferences \citep{mgcn,hu2025modality,zhang2024modality}, thereby operating in distinct and weakly aligned representation spaces.
 Consequently, applying a uniform reverse optimization step across such heterogeneous branches is inherently unbalanced.
-Fragile modality branches tend to be over-corrected, degrading the representations of retained items, while dominant branches remain under-corrected, thus leaving traces of the deleted items partially preserved.
+Fragile modality branches tend to be over-corrected, degrading the representations of retained items, while dominant branches remain under-corrected, thus leaving traces of the deleted items partially preserved. \begin{insightbox} \begin{enumerate}[label={(\arabic*)}, leftmargin=*] \item \textbf{Uneven forgetting:} Text, image, and ID branches process features independently, so they respond unequally to the same reverse signal during unlearning. \item \textbf{Modality-specific calibration:} The unlearning process must adaptively modulate gradient magnitudes for each modality to limit degradation of retained representations. \end{enumerate} \end{insightbox}